QUICK ANSWER

 The exam's difficulty is not just the content.
 It is the content under a clock.

 What to do differently: Before your retake, take at least two full 100-question practice exams under timed conditions.
 No phone, no breaks, no looking things up.
-Sit for the full 3.5 hours.
+Sit for the full 210 minutes.
 This does three things: it trains your pacing, it shows you how you perform when fatigued, and it reveals whether your current knowledge produces passing scores under pressure.
-If you are scoring above 80% on timed practice exams, you are ready.
-If you are scoring 70 to 75%, you are in the danger zone where test-day nerves push you below passing.
+If you are scoring above 80% on timed practice exams, you have a strong readiness signal.
+If you are scoring 70 to 75%, you are in the danger zone where test-day nerves can matter.

 Reason #6: The Math Caught You Off Guard

 The math is not hard.
 It is not calculus.
 It is not even algebra.
 Every problem on the exam uses basic multiplication, division, and percentages.
-The challenge is knowing which of six formulas to use and which numbers from the word problem to plug in.
+The challenge is knowing which formula family to use and which numbers from the word problem to plug in.

 The most frequently tested calculations on the Florida exam: